I Want to Bid, What Do I Do?

 Preparation

-• Keep your PCS Supplier Finder profile up-to-date with current information/keywords so that procurement officers can find you to directly invite you to quote for low value contracts;
+• keep your PCS Supplier Finder profile up-to-date with current information/keywords so that buyers can find you to directly invite you to quote for low value contracts

 Further preparation information can be found in Analyse your Business.